Witney Carson & Milo Manheim Hit 3 Million YouTube Views For 2018 ‘Toxic’ Routine On ‘DWTS’

 “Such an amazing dance!
 So well performed Milo Manheim and so well choreographed Witney Carson, well done!” remarked a third Instagram user.

 “This is my favorite DWTS routine.
-Hands down you were the most talented and should have won,” said a fourth fan.
+Hands down you were the most talented and should have won,” said a fourth user.